If You Have 'Mental Health' Struggles, You're Not The Problem

 “

-Suffering of the mind, body and spirit is a completely understandable response to a traumatizing world at any given time, let alone during a pandemic.
+Suffering of the mind, body and spirit is a completely understandable response to a traumatising world at any given time, let alone during a pandemic.

 ”

 When we’re suffering, we’re quick to think there is something ‘wrong’ with us and that we need to get ‘better’.
-We go to our doctors because well-intended destigmatization campaigns have convinced us that ‘mental illness’ is an ‘illness like any other’.
+We go to our GPs because well-intended destigmatisation campaigns have convinced us that ‘mental illness’ is an ‘illness like any other’.
 We’ve been encouraged to equate mental health with physical health, comparing depression to a broken leg when the two are nothing alike.

-Few people realize how misleading these comparisons are.
-Fellow clinical psychologist Dr. Lucy Johnstone explains: "Physical health problems are diagnosed by looking for signs and symptoms in the body, such as rashes or abnormal blood tests.
+Few people realise how misleading these comparisons are.
+Fellow clinical psychologist Dr Lucy Johnstone explains: "Physical health problems are diagnosed by looking for signs and symptoms in the body, such as rashes or abnormal blood tests.
 But despite what you may have been told, there is no evidence for the equivalent in mental distress, such as a chemical imbalance."

 Advertisement